jlmeredith/ytdatahub/README.md

 ---

-For more details about the project architecture, technical implementation, and future plans, see [Project Architecture](documentation/api-implementation-guide.md).
+For more details about the project architecture, technical implementation, and future plans, see [Architecture Documentation](documentation/architecture.md).